WesleyTHak/Make-Something/README.md

 # How to Contribute
 Use the code however you would like.
 There is no need to pull request because the code is open for use and changes.
 # Code of Condut
+We chose this Code of Conduct because we want the use of our code to be respectful and responsible.
+It is important to keep everyone in mind.
 # License
 We chose this license because our code is just for a student project and it is very simple.